Is It Over Now?: Release and commercial performance

 "Is It Over Now?" was released as part of 1989 (Taylor's Version) on October 27, 2023.
 Republic Records released the song to US contemporary hit radio as a single on October 31.
 Swift performed "Is It Over Now?" for the first time in a mashup with "Out of the Woods" at the Buenos Aires and Paris stops of her Eras Tour (2023–2024), and included "Clean" (2014) as part of the mashup during the London stop of the tour.
 She also sang the song in a mashup with her track "I Wish You Would" (2014) at the tour's Sydney stop.
 Most recently, during the New Orleans stop of the tour, Swift performed it with American singer-songwriter Sabrina Carpenter in a mashup with her 2024 singles, "Espresso" and "Please Please Please".

 In the United States, "Is It Over Now?" debuted atop the Billboard Hot 100, marking Swift's 11th number-one song on the chart and making her the first female artist and solo artist to have three different number ones from three different albums in a calendar year.
 The single succeeded Swift's single "Cruel Summer" at the number-one position, making Swift the first woman to succeed herself a second time, a feat she first achieved with "Shake It Off" and "Blank Space" in 2014.
 After being promoted to US radio, "Is It Over Now?" debuted at number 38 on the Pop Airplay chart.
 It subsequently topped the chart in March 2024, marking Swift's record-extending 13th number-one song in the US pop radio format.

 For markets outside the United States, "Is It Over Now?" peaked at number five on the Billboard Global Excl.
 US chart.
 The single debuted at number one on the singles charts of Australia, Canada, New Zealand, and the United Kingdom.
 On the Billboard Global 200, the single became Swift's fourth number-one song, extending her record for the most chart toppers among female artists.
-It peaked in the top 10 of singles charts in Ireland (number 2), Singapore (number 4), the Philippines (number 6), Latvia (number 8), and the United Arab Emirates (number 10).
+It peaked in the top 10 of singles charts in Ireland (number 2), Singapore (number 4), the Philippines (number 6), and the United Arab Emirates (number 10).
 The single also reached the top 20 on the charts of several European territories, peaking at number 11 in Norway, number 15 in Sweden, number 16 in Portugal, number 18 in Austria, and number 20 in Lithuania.